StuartMcleanOne/Tag-Genius/Casestudies/CASE_STUDY_1_Master_Blueprint.md

 - **Atomicity:** All tags updated together

 **Trade-offs:**
-- ✅ Pro: Faster for our use case
+- âœ… Pro: Faster for our use case
-- ✅ Pro: Easier to implement
+- âœ… Pro: Easier to implement
-- ❌ Con: Can't query "all tracks with tag X"
+- âŒ Con: Can't query "all tracks with tag X"
-- ❌ Con: Larger storage footprint
+- âŒ Con: Larger storage footprint

 **When Normalized Would Win:**
 - Need to search by specific tags